 This is not to say coming out has not been worth it.
 I can separate my life into ‘before’ and ‘after coming out’, or into ‘living a miserable existence that made me feel dead’ and ‘discovering joy and living with a near-constant smile on my face’, and both distinctions would split my life with the day I stopped pretending to be something I’m not.

 I took a cab to my medical appointment today, and the driver called me señorita (Miss), and helped me climb down from the car.
 The smile that brought to my face is worth every afternoon I’ve tried not to fall over from exhaustion or hunger.
 Getting to dress up in my favourite outfit and actually feeling cute justifies all the pain I felt when people I loved turned their back on me.
-Hearing my name from people who respect me, the real me, more than makes up for the overwhelming fear I felt as I stumbled on my words and tried to tell people I identified as a woman.
+Hearing my name from people who respect me, the real me, more than makes up for the overwhelming fear I felt as I stumbled on my words and tried to overcome all-consuming panic to tell those I loved “hey, there’s something I want to tell you…”

 Today is National Coming Out Day in the United States, and I dedicate this post to every person like the me from three or four years ago.
 Not being out yet isn’t your fault.
-While my current position is partly thanks to my own courage, it’s in large part down to good fortune.
+While my current position is partly thanks to my own courage, it’s in large part down to good fortune and to privilege.
 It will hurt to wait until the right time, and I’m sorry things are this way.
 However, I believe in you.
 You WILL do this eventually.
 It won’t be easy, and it won’t be quick, and it won’t be painless.
 But it will be worth it.
 So be strong.
+Take things day by day.
 I know you’ll get there someday.
 In the meantime, be generous to yourself.

-I can’t wait for the world to get to know the beautiful part of yourself that has had to hide for now.
+I can’t wait for the world to get to know the beautiful part of who you are that has had to hide for now.
 Take care of yourself.
-In the meantime I, and everyone else who’s already come out, are here for you.
+In the meantime I, and everyone else who has already come out, are here for you.